eneszzeybek/Data-Science/README.md

-# Data Manipulation and Data Visualization exercises
+# Data Manipulation and Data Visualization Exercises

 The tools I used : Jupyter, Matplotlib